infracost/docs/docs/guides/actions_migration.md

 Changing your workflow to work with the parse HCL option requires the following changes:

+1. Remove the Terraform and Terragrunt dependencies:
+    - Delete any `hashicorp/setup-terraform` or `autero1/action-terragrunt` steps as Infracost now parses the HCL code directly, so it does not depend on these.
+    - Delete any step that runs `terraform` or `terragrunt`, e.g. "Terraform init", "Terraform plan" and "terraform show" are no longer needed.
+    - If you are not using the [fetch usage from CloudWatch](/docs/features/usage_based_resources/#fetch-from-cloudwatch) feature, delete any steps that set cloud credentials.

-1. Bump the version of the `infracost/actions/setup` action to `v2`:
+2. Bump the version of the `infracost/actions/setup` action from `v1` to `v2`:

    ```yaml
          - name: Setup Infracost